lsst/dp0-1_lsst_io/dp0-delegate-resources/index.rst

 The `Rubin Community Forum <http://community.lsst.org>`_ is the central hub for all virtual discussions and support.
 It is the best place to post your questions about anything and everything related to DP0.
+People new to the Rubin Community Forum might appreciate `this video demonstrating how to navigate and post topics to the forum <https://www.youtube.com/watch?v=d_Z5xmkR4P4&list=PLPINAcUH0dXZSx2aY6wTIjLCWiexs3dZR&index=10>`_.

 **Accounts:**
 Go to `<http://community.lsst.org>`_ and use the "sign up" button at upper right to create an account (unless you have one already).